webdevcody/ppai-next-starter/README.md

 ## Env Setup

-This starter kit depends on a few external services, such as **google oauth**, **stripe**, etc. You'll need to following the steps below and make sure everything is setup and copy the necesssary values into your .env file:
+This starter kit depends on a few external services, such as **google oauth**, **stripe**, etc. You'll need to following the steps below and make sure everything is setup and copy the necessary values into your .env file:

 ### Database